aadeshkulkarni/first-issues/README.md

 1. Clone the project locally.
 Make sure you have Python 3 and a recent version of Node.js installed on your computer.

-2. Add GITHUB_TOKEN in .env file
+2. Add GITHUB_TOKEN, MONGODB_URI in .env file (refer .env.local for reference)

 3. Build the front-end app and start the development server.